kinbiko/mokku/README.md

 [![Go Documentation](http://img.shields.io/badge/godoc-documentation-blue.svg?style=flat)](https://pkg.go.dev/github.com/kinbiko/mokku?tab=doc)
 [![License](https://img.shields.io/github/license/kinbiko/mokku.svg?style=flat)](https://github.com/kinbiko/mokku/blob/master/LICENSE)

-A clipboard-based mocking framework for Go that gets out of your way.
+Because you don't want to study the details of yet another framework, `mokku` is a clipboard-based mocking framework for Go that gets out of your way.

 This tool has been built with inspiration lovingly taken from [`Moq`](https://github.com/matryer/moq), and fuelled by the frustration of using [`gomock`](https://github.com/golang/mock).